RichWellum/covid19/README.md

 # covid19_counter

-Simple but somewhat morbid tool to display information about COVID19.
+Simple tool to display information about COVID19 and store and tweet out the details.

 Runs on a loop checking the number of Confirmed, Recovered and Deaths and also the percentage died.